Cannabis Category: HallucinogensSedatives

 How it’s used

-Cannabis usually comes as a dried resin (hash) or dried leaves (grass or weed).
-You can smoke it with tobacco in a joint, inhale through a pipe or bong or make into a tea or food.
-Skunk is herbal cannabis which is much stronger than regular hash or grass.
+You can smoke it with tobacco in a joint, inhale through a pipe or bong or make into a tea or food known as 'edibles'.
+Learn more about edible products here

 Short-term effects